kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 ^^^^^^^^

 For a leaf node, we simply delete the key.
 If the key is in an internal node, we swap the key with its in-order successor, which will be a leaf node, and delete the swapped key from the leaf.
 To ensure deletion does not leave an empty node, 2-nodes are converted to 3- or 4-nodes as we descend the tree (except in the special case of the root).
-This preserves the ordering of the tree.
+Doing so, preserves the ordering of the tree.

 The in-order successor of an internal node's key is found in the first key of the left most leaf node of the internal node's key's right subtree; for example, given this tree